wolfgangunger/aws-basics/basic-wordpress/readme.txt

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hosting-wordpress.html

 1. istalling an marketplace machine image
-2. settuinp up your own ec2 instance with apache and wordpress and mysql db on aws
+2. setting up your own ec2 instance with apache and wordpress and mysql db on aws

 1.